OpenID provider / OAuth 2.0 server issuer URL aliases

 1. Scrub incoming Issuer headers

 The Issuer header must be set by a suitably configured reverse HTTP proxy or similar trusted internal infrastructure.
-This header must not be settable by client applications.
-Connect2id server deployments must therefore scrub the incoming client application HTTP requests from any present Issuer headers.
+HTTP clients must prevented from setting it.
+Connect2id server deployments must therefore scrub all incoming client HTTP requests from any present Issuer headers.

 2. Isolation